abhaybharti/student-name-site/README.md

 # student-name-site

-# Writting Good Commit Message
+# Writing Good Commit Message

 feat - a new feature
 fix - a bug fix